awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-internet-facing-load-balancers.md

 # Internet\-facing Classic Load Balancers<a name="elb-internet-facing-load-balancers"></a>

-An Internet\-facing load balancer has a publicly resolvable DNS name, so it can route requests from clients over the Internet to the EC2 instances that are registered with the load balancer\.
+An internet\-facing load balancer has a publicly resolvable DNS name, so it can route requests from clients over the internet to the EC2 instances that are registered with the load balancer\.

-![\[An Internet-facing load balancer routes traffic from the Internet to your EC2 instances.\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/images/internet_facing_load_balancer.png)
+![\[An internet-facing load balancer routes traffic from the internet to your EC2 instances.\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/images/internet_facing_load_balancer.png)

 If a load balancer is in a VPC with ClassicLink enabled, its instances can be linked EC2\-Classic instances\.
 If a load balancer is in EC2\-Classic, its instances must be in EC2\-Classic\.